matheus-pereira/elric/website/versioned_docs/version-27.1/ExpectAPI.md

 You can provide an optional `propertyMatchers` object argument, which has asymmetric matchers as values of a subset of expected properties, **if** the received value will be an **object** instance.
 It is like `toMatchObject` with flexible criteria for a subset of properties, followed by a snapshot test as exact criteria for the rest of the properties.

-Jest adds the `inlineSnapshot` string argument to the matcher in the test file (instead of an external `.snap` file) the first time that the test runs.
+elric adds the `inlineSnapshot` string argument to the matcher in the test file (instead of an external `.snap` file) the first time that the test runs.

 Check out the section on [Inline Snapshots](SnapshotTesting.md#inline-snapshots) for more info.